-Hi, my name’s Ed, I’m a Therapist working in Twickenham, West London, and online nationally.
+Hi, my name’s Ed, I’m a Therapist based in Twickenham, West London, and working online nationally.
 I work with people experiencing a wide range of difficulties from many different backgrounds, everyone’s story and reason for coming to therapy are different but all are equal.

 I offer both long and short term individual therapy, generally the length of therapy is something that we would consider in our first session.
 In the case of longer term therapy we would frequently review as the therapy progresses to consider what work remains and when might it be appropriate to conclude therapy.